Mme. Tarbé des Sablons

 Michelle Catherine Josephine Guespereau Tarbé des Sablons (1777–1855) was a French author and composer.
 She was best known for her "moral" novels, but also composed several operas.
 She was generally known as Mme.
 Tarbé des Sablons.

-She married the lawyer Sebastien Andre Tarbé des Sablons in March 1795.
-They lived in Melun, France, and had two sons, Edmond and Eugene.
+She married the lawyer Sébastien André Tarbé des Sablons in March 1795.
+They lived in Melun, France, and had two sons, Edmond and Eugène.
 Edmond published several novels, and both brothers wrote music criticism for Le Figaro newspaper.

-In 1872, the Pall Mall Budget reported that "a new comic opera, The Chanson de l' Etoile, the libretto by Edouard Blau, and the music by Louis Gérome, [was] in reality [composed by] Mme.
+In 1872, the Pall Mall Budget reported that "a new comic opera, La chanson de l'étoile, the libretto by Edouard Blau, and the music by Louis Gérome, [was] in reality [composed by] Mme.
 Tarbé des Sablons."

 Some of Tarbé des Sablons' music was published in a supplement to Le Gaulois called A Nos Abonnes.
 Her publications included: